kdkasad/numbrs/README.md

 `kg m/s^2` rather than `kg * m/s^2`.
 The expression `2 3` is also interpreted as
 `2 * 3`, but that is disgusting syntax and should not be used.

+The only caveat to this is that some implicit multiplications will be interpreted as function calls.
+See the [Function call syntax problems](#function-call-syntax-problems) section below for details.

 ### Variables

 Values can be stored in variables.
 Variable names can contain letters, numbers,